erick-rivas/nodejs-api-reference/http/guidelines.md

   - middlewares.ts: Handle all the middlewares definitions.
   - resources.ts: Handle the upload of files.
   - dev.ts: Handle dev operations  *e.g DB restart*.
+  - /factories: Handle the creation of controllers and middlewares (Dependencies injection)

 ## Code Guidelines